-According to The National Council on Alcoholism and Drug Dependence, addiction is a family disease.
+Addiction is considered by many to be a family disease.
 It affects every family member and the entire family system.
 Statistics have shown that people with a substance use disorder have much more success at becoming sober and staying sober when their family members are involved in their treatment and recovery.

 Today’s treatment centers, such as Canyon Vista Recovery Center in Mesa, Arizona, strongly encourage family members to take part in their family healing program.
 The goal of the program is to help family members understand addiction and the best way to support their loved one through the healing process.
 Family members are also provided with the resources they need to begin their personal journey of healing.